 Don’t leave your financial future to whims and impulses.
 Decide today to have this past Christmas be the last one where holiday spending sets you back.
 Start right now on the path toward a life without debt.

 Tiffany Amber Stockton has been crafting and embellishing stories since childhood, when she was accused of having a very active imagination and cited with talking entirely too much.
-Today, she has honed those childhood skills to become an author and speaker who works in the health & wellness and personal development industry, helping others become their best from the inside out.
+Today, she has honed those childhood skills to become an author and speaker.
 She is also an educational consultant with Usborne Books.
 She lives with her husband and fellow author, Stuart Vaughn Stockton, in Colorado.
-They have one girl and one boy, and a Retriever mix named Roxie.
-You can find her on Facebook, Twitter, Pinterest and LinkedIn.